hydromisc/hydromisc/README.md

 * 4x 12 V, 0.25 A outputs, intended for peristaltic dosing pumps, with analog voltage control
 * 2x direct interfaces to a pH probe or other ion-selective electrode
-* 2x direct interfaces to an EC probe, reading around 1000 uS
+* 2x direct interfaces to an EC (electrical conductivity) probe, reading around 1000 uS
 * 2x direct interfaces to a resistive sensor (thermistor, photoresistor, etc.), reading around 10k
 * 2x digital interface to a temperature and humidity sensor
 * 2x digital interface to a strain gauge (to measure weight or pressure)

-I'm using this now to control injector pumps in a drain-to-waste system, and also to maintain pH and EC in a recirculating system.
+Typical hydroponic practice is to maintain the solution at a target EC and pH, using EC as a proxy for fertilizer concentration and dosing acid or (rarely) alkali to adjust pH.
+I'm using this board now to control injector pumps in a drain-to-waste system, open-loop with manual adjustment, and also to to maintain closed-loop EC and pH in a recirculating system.

 ![all connectors labeled](https://raw.githubusercontent.com/hydromisc/hydromisc/master/doc/pcba-top.jpg)